DemetriouJohn/SmartExtensions/README.md

 `IsNaN`</br>
 `IsInfinity`</br>
 `GetPercentage` Returns a value representing the percentage requested</br>
 `Pow` Extension method for performing Pow arithmetic expression when Power is a positive non-zero, non floating point number by using loop implementation as it is benchmarked to be faster</br>

+### FloatExtensions

+`IsNaN`</br>
+`IsInfinity`</br>
+`GetPercentage` Returns a value representing the percentage requested</br>
+`Pow` Extension method for performing Pow arithmetic expression when Power is a positive non-zero, non floating point number by using loop implementation as it is benchmarked to be faster</br>

 ### DateTimeExtensions